 The National Institute for Occupational Safety and Health (NIOSH) sets a baseline level of 85 decibels (dB), which is about as loud as city traffic or slightly louder than a garbage disposal.
 Long exposure above this level can damage the delicate structures inside your ears.

-Like the fluffy headgear designed to protect your outer ears from the cold, ear muffs designed for hearing protection are easy to fit, and simply slip on over your head.
+Like the fluffy headgear designed to protect your outer ears from the cold, earmuffs designed for hearing protection are easy to fit and simply slip on over your head.

-If you need ear protection for recreational noise, ear muffs work well.
+If you need ear protection for recreational noise, earmuffs work well.
 For instance, use them for:

 “The caveat is that they have to fit you properly,” Dr. Sydlowski reiterates.
 “If there’s any leakage around the cup that fits around your ears then it’s like not wearing ear protection at all.”